zilishen/documentation/content/includes/agent/installation/install-agent-api.md

   wget --no-check-certificate https://<NMS_FQDN>/install/nginx-agent -O - | sudo sh
   ```

    Modules including App Delivery Manager and API Connectivity Manager take advantage of the [instance group]({{< relref "/nms/nim/how-to/nginx/manage-instance-groups.md" >}}) feature for managing NGINX Instances.
-You can add your NGINX instance to an existing instance group or create one using `--instance-group` or `-g` flag when installing NGINX Agent.
+When you install the NGINX Agent, you can use the  `--instance-group` or `-g` flag to add your NGINX instance to an existing instance group or to a new group that you specify.

    The following example downloads and runs the NGINX Agent install script with the optional `--instance-group` flag, adding the NGINX instance to the instance group **my-instance-group**: